ScottLogic/blog/_posts/2025-06-30-my-experience-with-the-scott-logic-gradutate-training.markdown

 ## Object Oriented Programming

 After spending a week on the web technologies, we started our Java training.
-I had worked with Java before at university but there was a noticable change to working on it in a professional environment.
+I had worked with Java before at university but there was a noticeable change to working on it in a professional environment.
 Unit testing, in particular, was something I was familiar with but had been quite lazy about.
 Now I have more focus not just on writing unit tests but writing them in a way that detects categories of error.

 This was the part of the training where it felt to me like everyone in the cohort stepped up a gear and was working with a bit more drive.
 I was often impressed by how others had approached the same problems I was working on with a very different approach.